-Dragon and Tiger Medical Qigong
+Dragon and Tiger Qigong

-Dragon and Tiger is a 1500 year old medical form of qigong, primarily used as a form of self-healing, or preventative exercise.
+Dragon and Tiger is a 1500 year old form of health qigong, primarily used as a form of self-healing, or preventative exercise.
 It is also one of the best methods for learning how to feel your energy body.

 Dragon and Tiger Qigong is a 1,500-year-old self-healing movement system based on acupuncture.
 It is sometimes called "meridian-line qigong" because it helps free you of energetic (chi) blockages by balancing the chi flow that runs through the acupuncture meridians or energy channels of your body.
 In China it is known as a ‘Medical Qigong’ set.